djotaku/adventofcode/2015/Day_18/README.md

 ## Part 2

+...this is all just an implementation of Conway's Game of Life.
+At least, it was, until you notice that something's wrong with the grid of lights you bought: four lights, one in each corner, are stuck on and can't be turned off.

+In your grid of 100x100 lights, given your initial configuration, but with the four corners always in the on state, how many lights are on after 100 steps?

+Answer: 1006

 ## Commentary / Approach to the Problem
 OK, this is this year's Conway's Game of Life problem.
 Since this is the first year of AoC this is a straight-forward GoL implementation - the standard rules.